hudsonbrendon/ha_epic_games/README.md

 ## Make a card

 To view Epic Games information, follow an example of a card.
-Remember to replace the entities present on the card with your entities.
+Remember to install the [upcoming-media-card](https://github.com/NemesisRE/upcoming-media-card)

 ```yaml
 type: custom:upcoming-media-card